EPCCed/2026-07-27-Fortran-inter/episodes/01-arrays.md

 > $ ftn -hbounds bounds-run-time.f90
 > ```
 >
-> Check what happens if the tests are repeated using programs compiled without bounds checking, what
+> Check what happens if the tests are repeated using programs compiled without bounds checking.
+What
 > are the possible dangers?
 {: .challenge}